Over 3 million pictures framed

 From time to time, dust and fingerprints can collect on the glass.
 This, in turn, can distract you from your framed picture and ruin the look of your display.
 Fortunately, cleaning glass is simple, as our step-by-step guide below shows.

 This guide is for frames supplied with 2mm float glass.
-If your frame contains Clarity+ acrylic, it requires a different method of cleaning.
+If your frame contains Clarity+ acrylic, it requires a different cleaning method.
 Read how to clean an acrylic fitted picture frame instead.

 Before You Start